dovjas/WeatherApplication/README.md

 The data is collected from https://weather.com/

-Information About Files
+# Information About Files:

 weather.png : Image used in the program WeatherApplicationVersion1.png : Final Result of the program app.py : Implementation of the WeatherApplication